Workplace privacy

 Workplace privacy is related with various ways of accessing, controlling, and monitoring employees' information in a working environment.
 Employees typically must relinquish some of their privacy while in the workplace, but how much they must do can be a contentious issue.
 The debate rages on as to whether it is moral, ethical and legal for employers to monitor the actions of their employees.
 Employers believe that monitoring is necessary both to discourage illicit activity and to limit liability.
 With this problem of monitoring employees, many are experiencing a negative effect on emotional and physical stress including fatigue, lowered employee morale and lack of motivation within the workplace.
 Employers might choose to monitor employee activities using surveillance cameras, or may wish to record employees activities while using company-owned computers or telephones.
 Courts are finding that disputes between workplace privacy and freedom are being complicated with the advancement of technology as traditional rules that govern areas of privacy law are debatable and becoming less important.

 Workplace privacy of employees also involves privacy of using approved websites on firm computers without monitoring.
 Workplace privacy involves the employer putting in the effort to protect employee privacy from both within the firm and outside the firm.

+Stakeholders of Workplace Privacy

+The primary stakeholders of workplace privacy involves the employees, the employers, and the state.
+The employees' interests are income and fulfillment, the employers' interests are profit maximization, and the state's interests are to safeguard the freedom of the state.
+The state's function in Workplace Privacy is adjudicating conflicts between the employers and employees through the legal system.